 As documented in a farmdoc daily post last week, ethanol producers over the last year have enjoyed one of their best periods of profitability ever.
 This has been driven by a drop in corn prices that substantially exceeded the declines in ethanol and DDGS prices.
 This has put the ethanol production industry on a much sounder financial footing after being ravaged by drought-related losses in 2012.
 Today’s post on biodiesel production profits is the second in a two-part series that examines recent trends in biofuel production profits.

 In order to assess biodiesel production profitability over time, a model of a representative Iowa plant is used.
-This model was used in several earlier farmdoc daily articles that analyzed biodiesel profits and supply response (for example, see farmdoc daily September 18, 2013, October 17, 2013, and December 13, 2013).
+This model was used in several earlier farmdoc daily posts that analyzed biodiesel profits and supply response (for example, see the posts here, here, and here).
 The model incorporates several key assumptions: